ipab-rad/perf_ros/README.md

 These are the files included in the repository:

-exp_greedy_1.csv: file used to run the tool that defines (ten problems solved by greedy_1.py)
+exp_greedy_1.csv: file used to run the tool (defines ten problems that will be solved by greedy_1.py)

-exp_greedy_2.csv: file used to run the tool that defines (ten problems solved by greedy_2.py)
+exp_greedy_2.csv: file used to run the tool (defines ten problems that will be solved by greedy_2.py)

 experiments.py  : based on the definitions in problem.py, defines the system instances (problems) to solve.